FDA-AI/FDAi/README.md

 This is a very high-level overview of the architecture.

-The dFDA is intended to be:
+The core characteristics that define the dFDA are:
-- a set of modular libraries and tools that can be reused in any project
+- **Modularity** - a set of modular libraries and tools that can be reused in any project
-- an abstract framework of core primitive components rather than a specific implementation
+- **Protocols** - an abstract framework of core primitive components rather than a specific implementation
-- a directory of existing open-source projects that can be used to fulfill the requirements of each primitive or component
+- **Interoperability** - a directory of existing open-source projects that can be used to fulfill the requirements of each primitive or component
-- a collaborative effort, so please feel free to [contribute](docs/contributing.md)!
+- **Collective Intelligence** - a collaborative effort, so please feel free to [contribute or edit anything](docs/contributing.md)!

 ![dfda-stack-diagram-white-background.svg](docs/images/dfda-stack-diagram-white-background.svg)